gamethis/BonkeyWonkers/README.md

 ## Exercise 7

-[This exercise](./exercise6/README.md) will be used to test your basic knowledge of GitHub actions/workflows and scripting.
+[This exercise](./exercise7/README.md) will be used to test your basic knowledge of GitHub actions/workflows and scripting.

 ## Exercise 8

-[This exercise](./exercise7/README.md) will be used to test your basic knowledge of GitHub actions/workflows to work with files and repositories.
+[This exercise](./exercise8/README.md) will be used to test your basic knowledge of GitHub actions/workflows to work with files and repositories.

 ## Exercise 9

-[This exercise](./exercise8/README.md) will be used to test your basic knowledge of GitHub actions/workflows to pass variables between jobs.
+[This exercise](./exercise9/README.md) will be used to test your basic knowledge of GitHub actions/workflows to pass variables between jobs.

+## Exercise 10

+[This exercise](./exercise10/README.md) will be used to test your basic knowledge of Kubernetes.